apache/arrow/docs/source/java/dataset.rst

 Projection (Produce New Columns) and Filters
 ============================================

-User can specify projections (new columns) or filters in ScanOptions.
+User can specify projections (new columns) or filters in ScanOptions using Substrait.
 For example:

 .. code-block:: Java